Paciltaxel, Protein Bound (Abraxane®)

 How to Take Paciltaxel, Protein Bound

-Protein bound paclitaxel is given by intravenous (into a vein) infusion, typically once a week or every 3 weeks.
-The dose is dependent on your body size and will be determined by your healthcare provider.
+Protein bound paclitaxel is given by intravenous (IV, into a vein) infusion.
+The dose (dependent on your body size) and how often you receive this medication will be determined by your healthcare provider.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this drug may leak out of the vein at the injection site, resulting in tissue damage.
 If the area of injection becomes red, swollen, or painful at any time during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.